 Stationed in a white-walled room, she wondered about the experts who had decided the crude markings of archaic tally sticks offered the most fitting symbol to denote the fourth level of such a brutal, ruining beast.
 They must have concluded that the slender Hindu-Arabic lines and curves gracing so much of modern Western civilization weren't up to the task.

 Poisons dripped into her body while she sat in a padded chair.
-Latin and Greek origin words roiled through her mind and tattooed themselves onto her cells.
-Metastatic.
-Metastasis.
-What root should she use to define each term, to make sense of their demands for submission?
-To stand across?
-To move over?
-She decided upon, beyond rest.
+Words sharing Greek and Latin origins roiled through her mind and tattooed themselves onto her cells: metastatic, metastasis.
+Which language should she use and what root should she select to define each term, to make sense of their demands for submission?
+"To stand across?"
+"To move over?"
+She decided upon "beyond rest."

 Supplementing the linguistic puzzle was the fact that so much of her treatment required an infusion from another representation of the Roman four, this one embracing the initial letters directly from the bloodthirsty Latin phrase intra venous.
 She recalled the tetraphobia of the Chinese.
 Wasn't four their most unlucky number, the very sound of its name a homophone for death?
-She saw Roman fours everywhere, and she was all too aware of the fact that she would be offered no future access to a Stage V. She knew where that downward pointing caret led, and the solitude of the I missing before it remained as distinct as Martin Buber's.
+She saw Roman fours everywhere, and she was all too aware she would be offered no future access to a Stage V. She knew where that downward pointing caret led, and the solitude of the I missing before it remained as distinct as Martin Buber's.

 She couldn't resist viewing her current situation as the terminus of a perverse numerical progression in which each previous increment offered joy while this final one provided only obliteration.
 Her husband twinned the sense of oneness that had overwhelmed her upon the loss of her parents, their adopted daughter comprised the third that redefined her family, and now all was dashed upon a fourth step that directed her return to solitude.